 Reading

 Fergus Fadden has a webinar on teaching reading skills (7 minutes).
 You can also watch Fergus in action teaching reading to an elementary class (22 minutes).
-Jo Gakonga has a webinar on exploiting reading texts (35 minutes).
-She also has an YouTube video showing how to set up a jigsaw reading activity and avoid the pitfalls (8 minutes).
+Jo Gakonga at ELT-Training has a webinar on exploiting reading texts.
+(35 minutes).
+She also has a YouTube video showing how to set up a jigsaw reading activity and avoid the pitfalls (8 minutes).

 Listening